Nightshade foods

 Most of the population does not have any issue with alkaloids in nightshades because the alkaloid content does not reach anywhere near the harmful levels.

-It is important to note, though, the concentration of solanine may vary depending on the parts of the plant consumed and their ripeness.
+It is important to note, though, that the concentration of solanine may vary depending on the parts of the plant consumed and their ripeness.
 For example, most of the solanine in tomatoes is in their stems and leaves, not the fruit.
 Plus, the riper the tomato fruit is, the less solanine it contains.

 Conversely, potatoes that have turned green under their skin because they have been exposed to light develop a considerable amount of solanine.
+In this case, potatoes should be peeled, which will significantly reduce the solanine.

 Preparation methods that use heat – cooking, baking, steaming, etc. – further reduce the solanine content.